Rhino poaching in Africa has reached crisis point, and across the globe, rhino habitats are shrinking.

 Based on a 10,000 acre private game reserve in Zimbabwe, the conservancy has protected and bred black rhino since the mid 1980s, when the government moved several orphaned black rhino from the Matusadona National Park into Intensive Protection Zones (IPZ).
 The programme have seen more than 20 births, with 12 rhino released back into National Parks across Zimbabwe.

-Volunteers work closely with the seven black and three white rhino, supporting the reserve’s permanent anti-poaching staff with boundary patrols and snare sweeps, and carrying out animal monitoring and observations.
+Volunteers help with rhino conservation by working closely with the seven black and three white rhino, supporting the reserve’s permanent anti-poaching staff with boundary patrols and snare sweeps, and carrying out animal monitoring and observations.

 Horse Riding & Rhino Conservation, Zimbabwe